smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     * ``nullptr`` is *not* a possibility here.

   * ``ExplicitSpecializationInfo *ExplicitInfo``:
-    For an implicit specialization, such as in the example we are currently studying, this is ``nullptr``.
-    For an explicit specialization (including a partial specialization), this points to an ``ExplicitSpecializationInfo`` structure, which
+    For an implicit instantiation, such as in the example we are currently studying, this is ``nullptr``.
+For an explicit specialization (including a partial specialization), or an explicit instantiation, this points to an ``ExplicitSpecializationInfo``
-    contains:
+    structure, which contains:

     * ``TypeSourceInfo *TypeAsWritten``:
-      [TODO]
+      The specialization type as written in the source code, along with location information for various syntactic elements of that type description.
+Usually this is a ``TemplateSpecializationType``.

     * ``SourceLocation ExternLoc``:
-      [TODO]
+      If this is an explicit instantiation, this is set to the location of the ``extern`` keyword; otherwise it is invalid.

     * ``SourceLocation TemplateKeywordLoc``:
-      [TODO]
+      The location of the ``template`` keyword that introduced this explicit specialization or instantiation.

   * ``const TemplateArgumentList *TemplateArgs``:
     Template arguments, corresponding to the parameters of the primary